pulsar256/vindriktning_esphome/README.md

 ## Working Principle

-The IKEA Vindriktning consists of two separate modules
+The IKEA Vindriktning consists of two separate modules.

 ### The PM1006 Sensor